andrevidela/Research-report/Thesis/index.md

       "(begin " ++ mutation ++ " " ++ ref ++ ")"
 ```

-As you can see we generate one instruction per field to mutate as well as the final instruction to _return_ the value passed in argument, this to keep the semantics of the existing assumption about constructing new values.
+As you can see we generate one instruction per field to mutate as well as the final instruction to _return_ the value passed in argument, this is to keep the semantics of the existing assumption about constructing new values.
 The function `schMutate` is then called to output the scheme program from a `NamedCExp`:

 ```haskell
 schExp i (NmMut fc ref args)